The Man with the Hoe — Ethel Crocker’s world changing art collection

 Self-Portrait, Jean François Millet Poet Laureate Edwin Markham

 “The Man with the Hoe” was translating into 37 languages and earned Markham $250,000 over 33 years.
 In a time when unfettered laissez-faire capitalism prevailed and labor laws were virtually non-existent, the poem sprang instantly before the world’s attention and made a profound impression.
 It was published in 50,000 newspapers around the world; translated into 40 languages; and was hailed as “the battle-cry of the next thousand years.”
 There were vehement attacks in response.
 Crocker family business partner Collis Huntington asked, “Is America going to turn to Socialism over one poem?”
 Ambrose Bierce said that Markham was diligently inciting a strike against God and clamoring for repeal of the laws of nature.
 He called the blockbuster poem “seepage from the barnyard” and said that the poet, “made a whore of his Muse for the wage of the demagogue.”
 Early twentieth-century historian Mark Sullivan quipped that “the newspapers…gave as much space to ‘The Man with the Hoe’ as to prize-fights and police stories.”
 He added that “the clergy made the poem their text, platform orators dilated upon it, college professors lectured upon it, debating societies discussed it, schools took it up for study.”
 Jack London celebrated the poem as a profound statement about the crushing reality of modern industrial work.

-Other attendants at the Crocker exhibition included teenagers Gertrude and Leo Stein, future legendary art collectors.
+Other attendants at the Crocker exhibition included teenagers Gertrude and Leo Stein, future celebrated art collectors.
 Leo later bought a reproduction of the picture and they studied it carefully at home.
 Gertrude would graciously accept an invitation to meet the Crockers 34 years later for lunch during a tour of San Francisco.
 Millet’s painting was shown at the World’s Columbian Exposition in 1893 and at many exhibitions since.

 Sadly several hundred of the W.H.
 Crocker’s paintings and valuable tapestries accumulated over 18 years were destroyed in 1906 after the San Francisco earthquake.